Map Once, Use Many Times

 Archive and Publish Data for Additional Uses

-Once a dataset is added to a central repository is then typically available to many users through various inventories, such as those listed under Data Inventories and Registries section on the Data Sharing page.
+Once a dataset is added to a central repository, it is then typically available to many users through various inventories, such as those listed under the Data Inventories and Registries section on the IOCM Data Sharing page.